 A personal mission statement is an individual declaration that defines who you want to be (character), what you want to do (contributions and accomplishments), and the values or principles that guide your being and doing.

-Interested by Stephen R. Covey, also read Time Management Matrix.
+If you’re interested in another approach, please read how to design your purpose in life.
+For more about Stephen R. Covey, read Time Management Matrix.
 Good reading.
 David Gousset.

 When you defined your Personal Mission Statement, it is time to think about How to Build Your Personal Brand